BlessingSanusi/project-3/README.md

 # Personal Finance App
 A full stack Mern App that tracks all your transaction from your bank account

-## Problem

-People don't manage their money well and their finances starts getting out of control which might eventually leads alots of debt.

 ![landing page](images/landing-page.png)